Apsalar Debuts New Postback Management System to Ensure Maximum Postback Accuracy and Speed of Delivery

 - They need to comply with regulatory standards and commitments made to bodies like the US Federal Trade Commission (FTC) and the General Data Protection Regulation of the EU.

 - Cloud computing issues.
 The massive cloud computing services like AWS and those from Google and Microsoft are extremely popular – with clients, partners, and even our competitors.
 But occasional instability and performance issues can result in additional complications for postbacks.
-That’s one reason why we have our own servers – to deliver more consistent performance and a higher degree of data security.
+That’s one reason why we have our own servers and work with a cloud access security broker – to deliver more consistent performance and a higher degree of data security.

 - They need to function when delays caused by Internet instability, partner data stacks, and other delaying issues require that we hold a postback until all parties have delivered relevant data.